List of American Girl characters: Blaire Wilson

 Blaire Wilson is the seventeenth Girl of the Year, released on January 1, 2019.
 Hailing from the fictional town of Bluefield, New York, Blaire lives on her family's sustainable farm, which also includes a farm-to-table restaurant, B&B, and special event barn venue.
-She loves to cook and craft, but struggles with newly-diagnosed lactose intolerance and her smart device addiction.
+She loves to cook and craft, but struggles with newly diagnosed lactose intolerance and her smart device addiction.
 She has a paler skin tone compared to other fair-skinned dolls, and uses the Josefina face mold.
+Blaire's story is authored by Jennifer Castle across two chapter books.

 Joss Kendrick

 Joss Kendrick is the eighteenth Girl of the Year, she was released on January 1, 2020.
-Joss loves surfing more than anything with her friend Sofia and Murph, the bulldog, but this is thrown for a curve when her brother, Dylan, dares her to join the cheer team in exchange for posting her video in a surfing contest.
+Joss is from Huntington Beach, California and loves surfing and cheerleading.
+She loves surfing with her friend Sofia and Murph, the bulldog, more than anything, but this is thrown for a curve when her brother, Dylan, dares her to join the cheer team in exchange for posting her video in a surfing contest.
 It turns out that she likes it and wants to continue the sport.
 She is making a video with Sofia to be able to meet her idol, Tina Hart, and show that she can ace a move called the frontside air.
-Joss is the first American Girl doll to be deaf.
+Joss is the first American Girl doll to have hearing loss.
 She has one removable hearing aid that is placed in her right ear and comes with a case and second hearing aid in case she loses hers.

 Kira Bailey

 Kira Bailey is the nineteenth Girl of the Year, was released on January 1, 2021.
 When visiting her married aunts, Kira loves animals and is eager to help at their wildlife sanctuary post the Australian wildfires.
 She uses the Josefina mold.
 Kira is the first American Girl doll to include LGBTQ characters in her storyline.
+Kira helps her Great-aunts, Mamie and Lynette at their animal sanctuary.